 "I'm afraid that caregiving expenses will keep me from ever retiring (83%)"

 At first, spending someone else's money sounds like it will be easy to do - "they have the money, I'll just do it or buy it."
-However, making financial decisions for someone who has entrusted us with their life savings is even more stressful than making decisions for our money.
+However, making financial decisions for someone who has entrusted you with their life savings is even more stressful than making decisions about spending our money.

-What shocks new Caregiver's is the amount of your out of pocket expenses.
+What shocks new Caregivers is the amount of out of pocket expenses.
+Whose pocket?
+Yours!
 Yes, your out of pocket expense!
 It is going to happen so it will be important to have a plan on how to handle them.

 Document your expenses if you are going to pay for care expenses from your own pocket.
 There is a right way to go about this and a wrong way.